spacetimeengineer/mupy/README.md

 System schemas also sometimes refered to less generally as hardware schemas are a pattern or archetype constant associated the form that defines the hardware itself.
 THese are best momemorized becasue one can more actuartly imagine parts if theyjust use the abstraction.

 THere are many schemas and there will one day be exponentially more of them.

+### Claim

+mu represents a technology which would eventually be required (in conjuction with other technologies such as AI, Quantum Computers, Cryptocurrency, ) to achieve a type 1 civilization.
+Mu prescribes a pathway to the development of the future and a new way to consider and even execute the future in a way that should amke everybody happy.

+### Concept

+Can you take an R&D operation and find a better way to store, recall, assemble developed parts?
+Some kind of ingestion tool which

 ### Scripting : hardware scripting